PyDrocsid/cogs/general/custom_commands/documentation.md

 ## `show`

-This command shows all information about a custom command.
+The show command is used to show all information about a custom command.

 ```css
 .custom_commands [show|s|view|v|?] <command>